 MG Road and White town are close to more than 80 percent of the popular tourist destinations of Pondicherry.

-If you would like to unwind and are looking for a more peaceful place to accommodate in Pondicherry, then I recommend finding a serene Airbnb property at the Serenity Beach or Auroville.
-Few of the Airbnb properties here are simply beautiful and overlook the ocean.
+Suppose you would like to unwind and are looking for a more peaceful place to accommodate in Pondicherry.
+In that case, I recommend finding a serene Airbnb property at the Serenity Beach or Auroville.
+Few of the Airbnb properties here are beautiful and overlook the ocean.

 Top 5 Luxury Hotels in Pondicherry